 One of the most important keys to succeeding in class is staying focused.
-Increasing your focus will help you learn material quickly and efficiently.
+Focusing in class will help you learn material quickly and efficiently.
 But how can you increase your focus when your teacher is boring and the material is confusing?
-We have 5 tips for you to keep your focus in class!
+We have 5 tips for focusing in class and succeeding!

 1. Take Notes.

 Being actively engaged in class makes it easier to focus.
 Not only will taking notes help you stay tuned to your teacher’s lecture, but you will also be likely to remember information at test time (or when you are finding it difficult to draw a patient’s blood).
 This is particularly effective for students who like to move around.
-Putting your energy into typing or writing rather than fidgeting is a great way to channel your focus.
+Putting your energy into typing or writing rather than fidgeting is a great way to ensure you are focusing in class.

 2. Make Comments.

 Your teacher likely asks questions during class, and if you are like most students, you rarely answer them.
 You’d rather leave that to the students who answer every question.
 Participating in class may be uncomfortable, particularly if you are struggling with the material or don’t like speaking in front of people.
 Still, choosing to make comments and ask questions is a great way to increase your focus.
-If you are actively seeking an opportunity to ask or answer a question, you will be more focused.
+If you are actively seeking an opportunity to ask or answer a question, then its clear you are focusing in class.

 3. Choose Your Seat Wisely.